kmotia/robot_diversity/README.md

 - playbackSwarms.py

 # Analyze data
-- Use the analysis_case1b.py notebook
+- Use the analysis_case1b.py notebook.
+Specify new file names if needed.